LuningFang/tumbler/README.md

 2. Start Paraview for postprocessing, slides available

 ## What to do when Luning modifies the code
-1. Go to the tumbler directory on your cluster, use command `pwd` to check if you are in the right place, my output look something like this `srv/home/fang/tumbler`
+1. Go to the tumbler directory on your cluster using `cd`, use command `pwd` to check if you are in the right place, my output look something like this `srv/home/fang/tumbler`
 2. Type the command to get updated source code
 ````sh
 git pull